ludocode/onramp/docs/virtual-machine.md

 - argument in r0: address of a null-terminated string containing the path of the file or symlink to delete
 - return value in r0: 0 on success or an error code

 Deletes the file or symlink at the given path.

+If the given path does not exist, this returns `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.

-If this is used on a directory, an error is returned; `rmdir` must be used for directories.
+If the given path is a directory, or if the VM does not have permission to delete the file, `ERROR_UNSUPPORTED` or `ERROR_GENERIC` is returned. `rmdir` can be used for directories.

+If the storage device malfunctions or the filesystem is corrupted, `ERROR_IO` or `ERROR_GENERIC` is returned.